National Disability Insurance Scheme

 You can also contact your local or Federal Member of Parliament.

-Making a complaint against an NDIS provider about the quality of services or supports
+Making a complaint against a NDIS provider about the quality of services or supports

-The NDIS Quality and Safeguards Commission (NDIS Commission) is a new independent Commonwealth agency established to improve the quality and safety of NDIS supports and services.
+The NDIS Quality and Safeguards Commission (NDIS Commission) is an independent Commonwealth agency established to improve the quality and safety of NDIS supports and services.

 For more information about the NDIS Commission see the NDIS Commission website.